 Red Rock is a tiny town located in the state of Texas.
 With a population of 410 people and just one neighborhood, Red Rock is the 962nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Red Rock is generally considered to be a blue-collar town.
-74.65% of the Red Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Red Rock is a blue-collar town, with 74.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Red Rock is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Rock who work in office and administrative support (25.35%), sales jobs (0.00%), and personal care services (0.00%).

-A relatively large number of people in Red Rock telecommute to their jobs.
-Overall, about 11.52% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.52% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Red Rock is that it can take a long time to commute to work.
 In Red Rock, the average commute to work is 39.14 minutes, which is quite a bit higher than the national average.

-Red Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Red Rock doesn't have a public transportation system that people use for their commute.

 The per capita income in Red Rock in 2022 was $24,229, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $96,916 for a family of four.
 However, Red Rock contains both very wealthy and poor people as well.